-NIDWAN focus on the inclusion of vulnerable groups in education, employment, climate change and environment discussions, art & culture and sports.
+NIDWAN focus on the inclusion of vulnerable groups in education, employment, environmental justice, art & culture and sports.
 We foster cross movements with other organizations to bridge the gap between the most marginalized, especially young women, indigenous women and women with disabilities, with the rest of the society .
 We work with Women, Indigenous Peoples (IPOs), Disabled People led Organizations (DPOs), Youth organizations and other grass root networks and alliances, the Government and Academia to mainstream issues of youth, gender, disability, ethnicity and others marginalized matters at all levels.

 Young marginalized people and children, especially those with a disability, can experience serious challenges to get access to education and are most often left out of school, living in confining conditions.
 Through strong community networks, NIDWAN identifies these situations and looks for sustainable solutions.